 Lisa Laferriere (Director) – Lisa Laferriere currently serves as the Director of Business Operations for Health Cities, an Edmonton based not-for-profit corporation.
 Joining Health Cities in March 2018, Lisa played a key role in establishing the organization as a legal entity – managing incorporation, finances, and governance; transforming it into an invaluable resource that drives health system transformation and innovation for economic growth and prosperity in the region.
 Prior to the above, Lisa worked for 14 years as Administrative Manager for St. Amant Autism Programs in Winnipeg, Manitoba.
 For 10 of those years, Lisa also volunteered as an organizer for the Canadian Conference on Developmental Disabilities and Autism.
 As the parent of an adult child on the autism spectrum, Lisa is dedicated to using her personal experiences and professional skills to advocate for those navigating health and social systems.
 With almost 20 years’ experience in public and mental health administration, Lisa brings with her a wealth of knowledge in the areas of finance, human resources, and operations.

-Samina Sana (Director) – Samina Sana is a 29-year-old Albertan-Canadian woman, born and raised here in Edmonton, Alberta.
-Samina graduated from the University of Alberta with a Bachelor of Science (BSc) in Biological Sciences and Sociology in 2015 and will soon graduate from the University of Alberta School of Public Health with a Master of Science (MSc) in Health Promotion and Sociobehavioural Health Sciences.
+Samina Sana (Director) – Samina Sana graduated from the University of Alberta with a Bachelor of Science (BSc) in Biological Sciences and Sociology in 2015 and will soon graduate from the University of Alberta School of Public Health with a Master of Science (MSc) in Health Promotion and Sociobehavioural Sciences.
 Samina first learned about what autism is and how it impacts individuals and their families in one of her sociology of conformity and deviance classes during the second year of her undergraduate studies.
-During all of her undergraduate years, Samina was a very passionate student executive-leader and spent most of her early 20s serving the local community by committing wholeheartedly to non-profit and grassroots causes and activities focused on human rights, women's rights, children's rights, health rights, social justice activism, community health promotion, poverty alleviation, children's literacy development, dignity-based humanitarian aid relief, and peer-mentorship across the city.
-Furthermore, Samina has excellent prior experience with board governance in affiliation with the University of Alberta.
-As a senior undergraduate student, Samina was elected by campus peers to serve (in-person) as a member of the Board of Directors of Alberta Public Interest Research Group from 2015 to 2016.
-In 2019, as a graduate student, Samina was elected by campus peers in her Graduate Student Association to serve as a board member of the Integrative Health Network for a one-year term which she fulfilled through virtual means.
-As a lifelong learner, natural listener and committed colleague, Samina has a sincere and long-term passion for serving community organizations that actively promote and provide programming and communication support for vulnerable human beings (of all ages and from all walks of life) in the local area.
+Samina has excellent prior experience with board governance in affiliation with the University of Alberta, including past experience serving on the board of the Alberta Public Interest Research Group.
+As a lifelong learner, natural listener and committed colleague, Samina has a sincere and long-term passion for dedicating time towards serving in community organizations that actively promote and provide programming and communication support for vulnerable human beings (of all ages and from all walks of life).

 Ling Huang (Director) – Ling Huang is the President and CEO of Technology North (TN) Corporation, an Alberta-based IT firm incorporated in 1998.
 Ling holds a BSc and professional credential of Certified Management Consultant (CMC) and Certified Information Security System Professional (CISSP).
 He is an advisory board member for Edmonton-based L.Y.
 Cairns School, Concordia University of Edmonton, and co-leads the Canadian National Autism CanTech! program at NorQuest College, sponsored by Employment and Social Development Canada.
 Ling is a father of two sons.
 His youngest, 21 years old, is on the spectrum.
 Ling understands the challenges and difficulties of supporting children early in their autism diagnosis, throughout their interventions and education, and into employment and independence.
 Ling’s company is developing multiple innovative technologies to help children’s intervention, education, and employment.
 He has focused TN’s efforts on developing purpose-built assistive technologies and autism employment called RoboCoach and TN Digital Service – hiring youth with autism to perform document digitization.
 TN’s autism employment story was aired at 6 pm on Global, CTV, and CBC news on Sept 20, 2020.